-The former road leads to a society which may survive, but will be greatly diminished for the experience.
+The former, road leads to a society which may survive, but will be greatly diminished for the experience.
 The latter path, opens opportunities to heal not just the physical, but also the psychological divisions which exist.
 To build a better community than we had yesterday.
-One in which we can be late abroad again in safety.

 Good night and good luck.